peterGdot/Pyther.Parser/README.md

 }
 ```

-with the following example date
+with the following example data
 ```cs
 var person = new Person()
 {